pupil-labs/pupil-docs/user-docs/pupil-capture.md

 You will notice that there are no standard controls, only an `Advanced` sub-menu to control detection parameters of the marker and to debug by showing edges of the detected marker in the world view.

-[Download markers to print](/images/pupil-capture/calibration-markers/pupil_calibration_marker.pdf) or display on smartphone/tablet screen.

 <aside class="notice">
-  Note - v2.0 Markers can be <a href="/images/pupil-capture/calibration-markers/v2.0_markers/pupil_calibration_marker.pdf">downloaded here</a>.
+  Note - The deprecated v2.0 markers can be <a href="/images/pupil-capture/calibration-markers/v2.0_markers/pupil_calibration_marker.pdf">downloaded here</a>.
 </aside>